German Apple Pancake (Apfelpfannkuchen)

 In a small bowl, toss the apple slices with 2 tablespoons sugar, lemon juice, cinnamon, and nutmeg; set aside.

 Put the butter in a deep cast iron skillet or an 8x8-inch baking dish.
 Place the skillet or baking dish in the oven for 3 to 4 minutes to melt the butter.

 Take the dish out of the oven and evenly sprinkle the brown sugar over the melted butter.
-Evenly distribute the apple slices on top of the brown sugar.
+Evenly distribute the apple slices on top of the brown sugar, and gently pour in any liquid.
 Put the dish back in the oven to keep warm while you make the batter.

 In a medium bowl, whisk together the flour, remaining 2 tablespoons sugar, baking powder, and salt.
 Slowly whisk in the milk, and continue whisking until no lumps remain.